State reports 105 additional coronavirus deaths including 43 in Palm Beach County; cases up 2,145

 Cities

-Through Tuesday, West Palm Beach is in first place among Palm Beach County cities with 11,979 with an increase of 41.
-Lake Worth, which includes the city and county portion, increased by 41 to 8,178, followed by Boca Raton at 7,372 up from 7,323, Boynton Beach went to 4,352 from 4,320 and Delray Beach at 3,367 vs. 3,348.
-A total of 1,338 in the county not designated by a city.
+West Palm Beach is in first place among Palm Beach County cities with 11,990 with an increase of 11.
+Lake Worth, which includes the city and county portion, increased by 7 to 8,185, followed by Boca Raton at 7,390 up from 7,372, Boynton Beach went to 4,358 from 4,352 and Delray Beach at 3,372 vs. 3,367.
+A total of 1,347 in the county not designated by a city.
 In addition, the list of cities includes separate listings of misspellings and miscoded counties.

-In Indian River County, Fellsmere, which has a population of 5,754, remained at 423 compared with only 3 on May 31.
+In Indian River County, Fellsmere, which has a population of 5,754, rose by 1 to 424 compared with only 3 on May 31.

 Hospitalizations

-Through Tuesday, a total of 47,352 people in the state have been hospitalized, a rise from 46,225 seven days ago.
+A total of 47,628 people in the state have been hospitalized, a rise from 46,482 seven days ago.
 That means it is a running total and includes people who have been released or died.

-The number is 4,011 in Palm Beach County, with a increase of 27 compared with 7 the day before.
-Martin remained at 415, St. Lucie by 11 to 749, Indian River by 1 to 326 and Okeechobee remained at 191.
+The number is 4,043 in Palm Beach County, with an increase of 32 compared with 27 the day before.
+Martin went up by 1 to 416, St. Lucie by 8 to 757, Indian River by 2 to 328 and Okeechobee remained at 191.

 Long-term care